ChinaiArman/BCIT-Global-Relations-Office-Timetable-Dashboard/README.md

 ## About the Project

-Timecheck was created to help make timetable creation easier.
+Timetable Checker Dashboard was created to help make timetable creation easier.
 It aids timetable creation through allowing users to upload course information and student information, users can easily reference

 ## Built With